TotallyInformation/node-red-contrib-uibuilder/docs/elements/markdown.md

 ---
 title: Insert Markdown into a web page
-description: >
+description: |
   The Markdown element type passes a Markdown string input to the output.
 No optional heading is allowed.
 The Markdown is converted to HTML in the client browser.
 created: 2023-02-24 16:49:49
 lastUpdated: 2023-09-01 17:02:54
+updated: 2023-12-30 17:01:41
 ---

 No optional heading is allowed, headings can be defined in the Markdown.
 The inserted HTML is wrapped in a `<div>`.